-DSO incorporates Detroit’s aural landscape into new work
+DSO incorporates city’s aural landscape into new work

 Detroiters really know how to sound off.